it-p-lodz-pl/TUL.Courses/PT.IFE/Project/Task2.GraphicalData.md

 Students are required to develop a computer program using a multi-layer design pattern.
 The program should feature a Graphical User Interface (GUI), an object model interconnected with a relational database.
 The object model created earlier must be reused.
 Specifically, the following requirements must be met.

-- create applications for Windows operating system in `WPF` technology
+- create applications for the Windows operating system in `WPF` technology
-- implement multi-layer applications containing presentation, logic, and data layers as follows:
+- Implement multi-layer applications containing presentation, logic, and data layers as follows:
   - **Data**: responsible for access to the external data repository
   - **Logic**: responsible for implementation of the primary business logic algorithm
   - **Presentation**: responsible for the implementation of the graphical user interface (GUI)